FluxaORM v2: Code-Generation-Based Go ORM for MySQL, Redis, and ClickHouse

 Validating the Registry

-Once all pools, entities, and streams are registered, call Validate() to produce an Engine:
+Once all pools, entities, and async flush are registered, call Validate() to produce an Engine:

 engine, err := registry.Validate()